 Issues with the meta-analysis results

 Vahey et al. (2015) reported a meta-analytic effect size, 95% Confidence Intervals, and 95% Credibility Intervals.
-These were extracted from Vahey et al.’s (2015) forest plot in their Figure 1 (for r and CR) and the text on pages 62-63 (for the CI): r = .45, 95% CI [.40, .54], 95% CR [.23, .67].
+These were extracted from Vahey et al.’s (2015) forest plot in that article’s Figure 1 (for r and CR) and the text on pages 62-63 (for the CI): r = .45, 95% CI [.40, .54], 95% CR [.23, .67].

 Prior to any attempt to reproduce these results, it is important to note that the point estimate and confidence intervals are not possible: the upper bound Confidence Interval is +.09 larger than the point estimate r, whereas the lower bound Confidence Interval is -.05 smaller.
 While asymmetric intervals are indeed possible (e.g., when using a transformation such as Fisher’s r-to-z), such transformations would create an asymmetry in the opposite direction (i.e., a smaller upper interval and larger lower interval).
-I know of no legitimate way to produce a meta-analytic effect size with asymmetric Confidence Intervals of the type that Vahey et al. (2015) report and they are, to the best of my knowledge, mathematically impossible.
+I know of no legitimate way to produce a meta-analytic effect size with asymmetric Confidence Intervals of the type reported in Vahey et al. (2015).
+They are, to the best of my knowledge, mathematically impossible.
 One plausible explanation is that one or more values are the result of typos.
 Another plausible explanation is that the Confidence Intervals (reported in text) and the r and Credibility Intervals (reported in Figure 1) were obtained from different meta-analyses, employing different data and/or different modeling approaches.

 Figure 1.
 Weighted-mean effect sizes and their 95% Confidence Intervals extracted from Vahey et al.’s (2015, Figure 1) forest plot.